CDCgov/NEDSS-SystemAdminGuide/docs/7_feature_preview/3_kafka_connector.md

    kubectl get pods
    ```
 6. Validate service
   - a.
 This is an internal service with no ingress.
-Validation should be part of [NBS 7.6 Application Installation Guide  RTR Pipeline Validation](5_rtr_pipeline_validation.md)
+Validation should be part of [RTR Pipeline Validation](5_rtr_pipeline_validation.html)
   - b.
 If the service has any trouble connecting with the database, run this command to reset the ConfigMap.
 ```bash
 kubectl delete configmap cp-kafka-connect-sqlserver-connect